WordPress Meta_Query: Everything You Need to Know

 $meta_query = new WP_Query( $meta_query_args );

-The type Parameter
+The type parameter

 Available type values:

-• DATE: Date comparison (expects YYYY-MM-DD format)
+• DATE is date comparison (expects YYYY-MM-DD format)

-• DECIMAL: Decimal number comparison
+• DECIMAL is decimal number comparison

-• SIGNED: Signed integer (allows negative numbers)
+• SIGNED is a signed integer (allows negative numbers)

-• UNSIGNED: Unsigned integer (positive numbers only)
+• UNSIGNED is an unsigned integer (positive numbers only)

-• BINARY: Binary comparison (case-sensitive)
+• BINARY is binary comparison (case-sensitive)

-Here’s an example using NUMERIC to find posts with a price greater than 50:
+An example using NUMERIC to find posts with a price greater than 50:

 $args = array(